USDA5 min read

 USDA Loan Requirements for Florida Borrowers in 2026

-To qualify for a USDA loan in Florida in 2026, household income must be at or below 115% of the area median income (AMI).
-For a family of 4 in Highlands County, that limit is approximately $103,500.
-The minimum credit score required by most USDA lenders is 640 FICO.
-The property must be the borrower's primary residence and located within a USDA-eligible zone.
+To qualify in 2026, your household income has to land at or below 115% of the area median income (AMI).
+For a family of four in Highlands County, that is roughly $103,500.
+Most USDA lenders want a credit score of at least 640, and the home has to be your primary residence inside an eligible zone.

 USDA vs. FHA: Which Costs Less in Florida?

-USDA loans carry an upfront guarantee fee of 1% (rolled into the loan) and an annual fee of just 0.35% — significantly lower than FHA's 0.55% annual MIP.
-Unlike FHA, the USDA annual fee decreases as the loan balance decreases.
-For eligible Florida buyers who qualify, USDA is typically the lowest-cost zero-down option available.
-Compare this to our FHA loans Florida page to see the full cost difference.
+USDA charges a 1% upfront guarantee fee that rolls into the loan, plus an annual fee of just 0.35%.
+That is well under FHA's 0.55% annual MIP, and unlike FHA, the USDA fee shrinks as your balance drops.
+For Florida buyers who qualify, it is usually the cheapest zero-down option out there.
+Our FHA loans Florida page lays out the full cost difference side by side.

 Related Resources